Accounts Receivable Resume Sample, Template & Writing Guide for 2026

 How to Format this Section

-Keep the work experience section easy to navigate and reader-friendly.
+- Keep the work experience section easy to navigate and reader-friendly.

-Use clear business fonts, plenty of white space and bullet points to make your resume scannable.
+- Use clear business fonts, plenty of white space and bullet points to make your resume scannable.

-Make each core job function a single bullet point.
+- Make each core job function a single bullet point.

-In big corporations, various people will likely view your accounts receivable resume.
+- In big corporations, various people will likely view your accounts receivable resume.
 So, make it easy to follow, comment on and share.

-Lastly, always use the same order as the job posting and copy the job title.
+- Lastly, always use the same order as the job posting and copy the job title.

-Education, Courses and Certifications
+Education, Courses and Certifications: What should you include?

 A high school diploma and some courses are enough to become an accounts receivable clerk.
 If you want to grow in your career, though, you will need a higher education than high school.

-The education section matters more on an accounts receivable clerk resume with little or no experience.
+The education resume section matters more on an accounts receivable clerk resume with little or no experience.
 Once you’ve gained more than about three years of experience, it matters much less.

 Education, Courses and Certifications Example